 Under Florida law, a first-time misdemeanor driving under the influence (DUI) conviction is punishable by up to 9 months in jail.
 In light of that information, does it mean that all DUI defendants are incarcerated upon a conviction?
 It depends on the facts of the case.

 When it comes to a first DUI offense, sentencing the DUI defendant to jail is “at the court’s discretion.”
-Sometimes, a defendant can serve his or her sentence in a drug abuse or residential alcoholism drug abuse treatment program.
-In these situations, the time served in the program is credited towards the individual’s term of imprisonment.
+Sometimes, a defendant can serve his or her sentence in drug abuse or residential alcoholism drug abuse treatment program.
+In these situations, the time served in the program is credited to the individual’s term of imprisonment.

 Under Florida law, the sentencing for a first DUI offense is as follows: